fireworks

 VOLUNTEER HELP REQUESTED

 We seek volunteer help with site cleanup the morning after the fireworks.
-Staff will be in picking up trash at 9:00 a.m. on July 4.
-If you can assist with trash pickup, you’ll get free admission to our Independence Day 1813 event later that day.
+Staff will be picking up trash at 9:00 a.m. on July 4.
+Those who help with site clean up will receive free admission passes for a future visit to the site.
 Sign up by calling 419-874-4121 or email us at [email protected].
 Thank you!

 "This morning at sunrise we fired thirteen guns in honor of the 4th of July, 1776.
 At 1 o'clock we fired eighteen, the National salute, they were all fired from two brass twelve pounders.
 After the firing was over the officers all repaired to a large bower prepared by Lieut.
 Hawkins near the lower magazine and partook of a fine dinner...
 There were 18 toasts drank."